pemmenegger/tinder-for-reuse/README.md

 **Interactive Mapping:** The match feature allows users to find synergies between items, collectors, and contractors.
 The map visually represents all entities, refining to show only matched entities based on filter criteria.
 Users can click on map markers for detailed information.

 ![matches search](./screenshots/matches-search.png)

+All supported filter criteria are defined in the [types.py file](./backend/app/types.py).

 ## Run It Locally